 That is what made Bellator 106 so interesting.
 After years of being the kid brother to the booming UFC, Bellator was set to make their first foray into the pay-per-view business.
-Until then, the company had aired exclusively on cable television.
-At the time, the company was largely known for using their tournament format to build stars such as Ben Askren, Douglas Lima, and Hector Lombard.
+Until then, the company had aired exclusively on cable television and was largely known for using their tournament format to build stars like Eddie Alvarez, Ben Askren, Douglas Lima, and Hector Lombard.

 For their first night on pay-per-view, Bellator stacked the event with the biggest fights they could make with their roster.
 The centerpiece was set to be a battle of former UFC champions and free agent signings in Quinton “Rampage” Jackson and Tito Ortiz who were set to make their Bellator debuts.
 In the co-headliner, lightweight champion Michael Chandler and former champion Eddie Alvarez were scheduled for a rematch of their Fight of the Year candidate two years prior.
 The undercard also featured featherweight champion Pat Curran taking on Daniel Straus, the heavyweight tournament final between Cheick Kongo and Vinicius Queiroz, and the final of Bellator’s reality series Fight Master with UFC veteran Joe Riggs taking on Mike Bronzoulis.

 On paper, the card was about as good as Bellator could hope to put on with the talent and star power available.
-The promotion invested heavily into promoting the event, with the commercial running during programming breaks on Spike TV and the card being discussed on air during the events leading up to it.
-But the question remained, would fans pay for the event when for years the only product they had paid for was from the UFC?
+The promotion invested heavily into promoting the event, with the commercial running during most programming breaks on Spike TV and the card being a frequent talking point during the events leading up to it.
+But the question remained, would fans pay for the pay-per-view when the only product for years that they had paid for was from the UFC?

 — BellatorMMA (@BellatorMMA) November 2, 2013